trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-**<repoDir>/cmake/RepositoryDependenciesSetup.cmake**: [Optional] If present, this file is included a single time as part of the generation of the project dependency data-structure (see ???).
+**<repoDir>/cmake/RepositoryDependenciesSetup.cmake**: [Optional] If present, this file is included a single time as part of the generation of the project dependency data-structure (see `Reduced Package Dependency Processing`_).
 It gets included at the top project level scope in order with the other repositories listed in ``${PROJECT_NAME}_ALL_REPOSITORIES``.
 Any local variables set in this file have project-wide scope.
 The primary purpose for this file is to set variables that will impact the processing of project's package's ``Dependencies.cmake`` files and take care of other enable/disable issues that are not clearly handled by the TriBITS system automatically.

 The typical usage of this file is to set the default CDash email base address that will be the default for all of the defined packages (see `CDash